ayushi-mahariye/Amazon-Review-Sentiment-Analysis-System/README.md

 # Amazon Review Sentiment Analysis System

-## Overview
+## Goal of the Project

-This application allows users to analyze the sentiment of Amazon product reviews using a web interface built with Streamlit.
-The system retrieves review data from Google Sheets, processes the text using VADER Sentiment Analysis, and visualizes the results with interactive charts created using Plotly.
+The goal of this application is to provide users with an easy-to-use web interface for analyzing the sentiment of Amazon product reviews.
+By leveraging VADER Sentiment Analysis and Google Sheets for data retrieval, users can gain insights into customer opinions and sentiment trends in a visual format.

 ## Features